mathewlowry/myhub-gpt/about/experimental methods.md

 > ## article title
 > An 80 word summary of the article.
 >
-> Provide all content in markdown format, with each article title linked to the URL provided with it." - [[prompt 1 - newsletter a]]
+> Provide all content in markdown format, with each article title linked to the URL provided with it." - [[Prompt 1 - newsletter]]

 But if it was that simple, I would have done many experiments by now.